-Grayscale Investments, LLC (the "Sponsor"), on behalf of Grayscale Ethereum Trust (ETH) (the "Trust"), is responsible for the content of this Information and Disclosure Statement (the "Disclosure Statement"), which has been prepared to fulfill the disclosure requirements of the OTCQX U.S. marketplace.
-The information contained in this Disclosure Statement has not been filed with, or approved by, the U.S. Securities and Exchange Commission (the "SEC") or any state securities commission.
+Grayscale Investments, LLC (the "Sponsor"), on behalf of Grayscale Ethereum Classic Trust (ETC) (the "Trust"), is responsible for the content of this annual report for the year ended December 31, 2018 (the "Annual Report"), which has been prepared to fulfill the disclosure requirements of the OTCQX U.S. marketplace.
+The information contained in this Annual Report has not been filed with, or approved by, the U.S. Securities and Exchange Commission (the "SEC") or any state securities commission.
 Any representation to the contrary is a criminal offense.

-All references to "the Trust," "the Sponsor," "the Issuer," "Grayscale Ethereum Trust," "we," "us" or "our" refers to the Trust or the Sponsor, as the context indicates.
+All references to "the Trust," "the Sponsor," "the Issuer," "Grayscale Ethereum Classic Trust," "we," "us" or "our" refers to the Trust or the Sponsor, as the context indicates.
 The Trust is a passive entity with no operations, and where the context requires, we provide disclosure with respect to the Sponsor, which administers the Trust.